Valafi/UE5-Style-Guide/README.md

 * 1234567890
 * _ (sparingly)

-The reasoning for this is to ensure the greatest compatibility of all data across all platforms across all tools, and to help prevent downtime due to potentially bad character handling for identifiers in code you don't control.
+This ensures the greatest compatibility for data using identifiers across all platforms and tools, and by extension prevents downtime due to potentially bad character handling for identifiers in code you don't control.

 ## 2. Asset Naming Conventions <a name="asset-naming"></a>